ttm/percolation/README.md

 The statistics module have routines for obtaining statistics from data, which are applied to data in measures.
 The analyses module make (qualitative) assertions about the measures in social structures.
-The utils eases file navigation and sharing in local system and web and small features that fit nowhere else.
+The utils eases file navigation and sharing in local system and web, percolation status register and small features that fit nowhere else.
 The help module have some directions on percolation usage while legacy module have diverse usage outlines.

 #### the modules are: